tahrirumich/tahrirumich.github.io/README.md

 - testing locally
 - pushing and deploying

-Shubh will add additional resources about
+Shubh will link to additional resources about
 - jekyll
 - html/css
 - markdown